DISP took pictures of the 2013 ACC football championship. Here is

 arraying microcameras along the focal surface of the objective.
 In

 practice, the FOV is limited by the physical housing.
-This
+Each

 Conventional cameras struggle to achieve diffraction-limited

-performance.
-Multiscale designs are a means of combating this
+designs are a means of combating this escalating complexity.

-escalating complexity.
-Rather than forming an image with a single
+Rather than forming an image with a single monolithic lens system,

-monolithic lens system, multiscale designs divide the imaging task
+multiscale designs divide the imaging task between an objective

-between an objective lens and a multitude of smaller micro-optics.
+lens and a multitude of smaller micro-optics.
+The objective lens

-The objective lens is a precise but simple lens that produces an
+is a precise but simple lens that produces an imperfect image with

-diffraction-limited image.
-Because there are typically hundreds or
+Because there are typically hundreds or thousands of microcameras

-molded lenses, enabling mass production of complex aspherical
+enabling mass production of complex aspherical shapes and

-shapes and therefore minimizing the number of elements.
-An example
+therefore minimizing the number of elements.
+An example optical

 The electronics subsystem reflects the multiscale optical design and has been developed to scale to an arbitrary number of microcameras.
 The focus and exposure parameters of each camera are independently controlled and the communications architecture optimized to minimize the amount of transmitted data.
 The electronics architecture is designed to support multiple simultaneous users and is able to scale the output bandwidth depending on application requirements.